gpfister/gp-nrf-ble-blinky/README.md

 This firmware allow to control the led 0 on the nRF52840 development kit using a BLE service (`826c9400-8f2f-4dc5-8319-d07b584cf83e`) which exposes 2
 characteristics:
-- `04df2644-e6b8-4541-8a7f-cecf67f365fe` (writable) the sequence of changes, in the form of 8 consecutive time interval (from 0 to 65535ms)
+- `04df2644-e6b8-4541-8a7f-cecf67f365fe` (readable/writable) the sequence of
+  changes, in the form of 8 consecutive time interval (from 0 to 65535ms)
 - `24b35ad0-d0f0-4811-bdfb-16d4451a514f` (readable) to inform about the led status.

 The default sequence is: 100ms, 100ms, 100ms, 100ms, 100ms, 500ms, 500ms, 500ms,
 (3 rapid short blink, 1 spaced long blink).

-The led 1 is used to display the BLE connection status (on: connected,
+On the development kit, the led 1 is used to display the BLE connection status (on: connected, off: disconnected).

-off: disconnected).
+## Supported boards

+Board used for development and testing:
+- Nordics nRF52840 USB Dongle
+- Nordics nRF52840 DK

 ## Test BLE

-To test, use an app like `LightBlue` to scan for a device named `Greg's nRF52840 Blinky` which advertises the service `fefb5d60-994e-4d19-be43-d7849a807198`.
+Ideally, use the `nRF Connect for Desktop Bluetooth Low Energy`.
+Scan for a device named `Greg's nRF52840 Blinky`.

+Alternatively, use an app like `LightBlue`.

 ## References